 2. Image the drives

-Before performing any type of initialization, reconfiguration, scrub, or any one of several different RAID reset functions backup your drives.
-Pull the drives from the enclosure.
-Put the drives in a separate computer and using a sector by sector software imager make images of all the drives.
-The end user may be screaming in your face to get back online, but they will be screaming more if you lose their data because you didn’t take a few minutes to back up your drives
+Before performing any type of initialization, reconfiguration, scrub, or any other different RAID reset functions, backup your drives.
+Remove the drives from the enclosure.
+Then put the drives in a separate computer and using a sector by sector software, make images of each drives.

 3. Check your RAID server backups